|What are the Hours for Archives & Special Collections?|

 The Archives contains few official/administrative records, particularly for Richmond College.
 Specifically, the Archives lacks records for presidents, administrators, departments and programs.
 There is some coverage of governing bodies for both Staten Island Community College and the College of Staten Island, including the College Council, the CSI Association and Student Government.
 The Archives also houses a collection of printed materials that includes catalogs, yearbooks, reports, student newspapers and other publications, and course schedules.

-Materials in our OneSearch search engine that display the location as "Special Collections 1L-216" should be requested in the Archives & Special Collections Reading Room in 1L-216 (2nd floor).
+Materials found in OneSearch that display the location as "Special Collections 1L-216" should be requested in the Archives & Special Collections Reading Room in 1L-216 (2nd floor).

 Manuscript collections and materials from the College Archives should be requested in 1L-216 (2nd floor).